-The hottest topic today among the parents of school going children, especially those in high school is related to stress relief.
-This prompted the latest topic for my parenting post over at Parentous.
+The hottest topic today among the parents of school-going children, especially those in high school is related to stress relief.

 Stress is a healthy and natural component of life but when it interferes with your routine, it is time to take action and restore the balance.
-You can recognize stress through various symptoms such as fatigue, sweating, nose blocks, an inexplicable thirst, tired muscles that refuse to cooperate….all this causing your blood to thicken and increasing your risk for a heart-attack.
+You can recognize stress through various symptoms such as fatigue, sweating, nose blocks, an inexplicable thirst, tired muscles that refuse to cooperate…all this causes your blood to thicken and increases your risk for a heart attack.

 With children, stress manifests in the form of listlessness, a tendency to be cranky, sometimes a loss of appetite leading to all sorts of imagined ailments.
 Their performance in school drops, they become withdrawn and disinterested in everything.
 Now obviously not going to school or refusing to eat will not resolve the situation.

 We all want our children to be happy, active, and enjoy life.
 And the good news is, as parents or guardians of children, we can easily ensure that stress does not overtake their lives.

 How can we, as parents, help our children stay stress-free?